 Shopping & precincts to visit

-Howard Smith Wharves, a re-energising of a historic 1930s space smack-bang underneath Brisbane’s iconic Story Bridge (which you can scale with Story Bridge Adventure Climb), is full to the brim with the city’s hottest venues including over-water bar Mr Percival’s, Cantonese restaurant Stanley and six-storey Art Series hotel The Fantauzzo.
+Howard Smith Wharves, a re-energising of a historic 1930s space smack-bang underneath Brisbane’s iconic Story Bridge (which you can scale with Story Bridge Adventure Climb), is full to the brim with the city’s hottest venues including over-water bar Mr Percival’s, Cantonese restaurant Stanley and six-storey Crystalbrook Vincent hotel (formerly the Art Series hotel The Fantauzzo).

 Tucked just behind is Fortitude Valley; Brisbane’s longtime grungy and vibrant nighttime entertainment district is looking rather slick these days thanks in no small part to boutique shopping and dining precincts like Bakery Lane and James Street – home to the stylish Calile Hotel and boutiques ranging from local designers to iconic Aussie labels.